fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_5.md

 useful if you have both third-party and your own custom plugins stored locally, and also if you’re creating new virtual environments for continuous integration or with tox.
-(We’ll talk about both tox and continuous integration in Chapter 7, Using pytest with Other Tools, on page 127 .)
+(We’ll talk about both tox and continuous integration in Lab 7, Using pytest with Other Tools, on page 127 .)

 Note that with the local directory install method, you can install multiple versions and specify which version you want by adding == and the version